 - Random Variable (X) = 9.18%

-- The stock market technical chart is often bell curve which allows analyst and investor to make statistical inferences about expected return and risk of stocks.
+- The stock market technical chart is often a bell curve, allowing analysts and investors to make statistical inferences about expected return and risk of stocks.

 - It is used in the real-world, like to determine the most probable best time taken by pizza companies to deliver pizza and many more real applications.

-- Used in comparing heights of given population set in which most people will have average height with very few people having above average or below average height.
+- Used in comparing heights of a given population set in which most people will have an average size with very few people having above average or below average height.

-- Used in determining the average academic performance of student which helps to compare the rank of student.
+- They are used in determining the average academic performance of students, which helps to compare the rank of students.

 Normal distribution finds applications in data science and data analytics.
-Advance technologies like Artificial Intelligence and machine learning used along with this distribution can give better data quality which will help individuals and companies in effective decision making.
+Advanced technologies like Artificial Intelligence and machine learning used along with this distribution can give better data quality, which will help individuals and companies in effective decision making.

 This has been a guide to what is Normal Distribution in Statistics and its definition.
 Here we discuss examples of normal distribution along with its characteristics and uses.
 You can learn more about financing from the following articles –